Leshy: Appearance

 Today, the dominant perception of Leshy is more anthropomorphic.
 He can vary in size from a giant to an average-sized man.
-Leshy is typically depicted with long, disheveled or thinning hair in shades of gray, green, or red, and a matching beard.
+Leshy is typically depicted with long, disheveled or thinning hair in shades of gray, green, or red and a matching beard.
 At times, he is imagined with a face as white as birch bark.
-His eyes can be green, unnaturally pale, white, lead-blue, brilliant, or dull, and may appear bulging or fixed, with the right eye often larger than the left, or both larger than human eyes.
+His eyes can be green, unnaturally pale, white, lead-blue, brilliant, or dull, and they may appear bulging or fixed, with the right eye often larger than the left, or both larger than human eyes.
 Leshy may lack eyebrows and eyelashes, although he may also have bushy eyebrows.
 He is sometimes described as missing a nostril, right ear, or one eye, and may have a limp.
 According to some beliefs, Leshy has an upward-pointing head.
 In certain depictions, he is said to have blue blood, resulting in blue skin.
 Leshy is often characterized by a desire to conceal his face and avoid making eye contact with others.
 When sitting, he is said to cross his left leg over the right.

 Some Belorussians believe that Leshy has a flat, long face, a long, wedge-shaped beard, one eye, and one backwards leg.
 The image of Leshy as an old man with a gray beard is widespread.
 Frequently, Leshy takes on the guise of a family member, friend, or someone familiar to the storyteller, and this trickery may only be exposed upon returning home, when it becomes apparent that the encounter took place in a completely different location.
 Leshy is also known to assume the appearance of a deceased individual.

 Some imagine Leshy to be a colossal giant, easily crossing rivers in one stride.
-Conversely, others see him as a small person, or merely average.
+Conversely, others see him as a small person or merely average.
 In some beliefs, it is said that Leshy's height changes based on the surrounding vegetation, so he may be as tall as a tree or as short as a blade of grass.
-Other perspectives suggest that Leshy seems tall at a distance, but appears ordinary or small when seen up close.
+Other perspectives suggest that Leshy seems tall at a distance but appears ordinary or small when seen up close.

 In the northern regions of Russia, forest-spirit type Leshy were categorized into different species based on their size, including those that acted as guardians of the forest, those that resembled mushrooms, and those that were akin to mosses.

 Leshy is believed to possess incredible strength and weight, being so heavy that even a horse would have trouble pulling the cart he sat on.
-This supernatural being defied the laws of nature with his immense power, leaving a lasting impact on anyone who encountered him.
+This supernatural being defied the laws of nature with his power, leaving a lasting impact on anyone who encountered him.